What is #ActofKindnessSP

 It’s our way of life at Sunshine Place.
 The theme of kindness was chosen because each year Sunshine Place and the Sun Prairie Emergency Food Pantry, through its team of volunteers, provide over 55,000 acts of kindness to the community.
 We are built on acts of kindness of others, and in return we provide acts of kindness to others.

 Almost!
 The total goal for the #ActofKindnessSP campaign is $1,500,000.

 During the last two years, Sunshine Place has raised almost $845,000 toward the goal of $1,500,000 to expand and upgrade the two building facilities at Sunshine Place.
 To date the campaign enabled Sunshine Place to complete the following:

 - Purchase the adjacent property

 - Clear the site for expansion

-- Completed the building and parking lot addition
+- Completed the building addition and parking lot expansion

 - Renovate the lobby

 Yes, the next step in the #ActofKindnessSP campaign is to raise funds to help renovate the Sunshine Plaza building, at 1632 W. Main Street.